Cheviot charges an administration fee for additional services, including some of the new flexible options.

 is a free and impartial advice service set up by the Government to help you to manage your money.

 is the maximum contributions that benefit from tax relief once you have taken either a taxable lump sum or income which is subject to tax (even if you don’t pay tax).
-This is £4,000 for the 2017/18 tax year, and includes both your own contribution and any other contribution paid on your behalf to a money purchase/defined contribution scheme.
+This is £4,000 and includes both your own contribution and any other contribution paid on your behalf to a money purchase/defined contribution scheme.
 You cannot bring forward any unused annual allowances from the previous tax years.
-We are expecting this to reduce to £4,000 effective from 6 April 2017 pending Parliamentary approval.

 is a scheme which provides a fund at retirement rather than a guaranteed income.
 The level of income is not known and will vary depending on which options you choose.
 If you choose to access your fund early, it is likely to be smaller.
 Money purchase schemes are sometimes called defined contribution schemes.

 is a Section of the Cheviot pension.
 Most members are invested in the Money Purchase Section, which used to be called the Unit Linked Section.